 The essential structural components in the animal cell include the nucleus, lysosome, mitochondria, vacuoles, Golgi bodies, ribosomes, endoplasmic reticulum, etc. Cell membrane surrounds these cell organelles and the organelles work together to keep the cell active by performing their functions.

 Animal cells are eukaryotic cells bound by cell membranes instead of rigid cell walls and have membrane-bound cell organelles.
 Most animal cells are visible only under the microscope due to their size (ranging from 1 µm to a few mm).
 The largest known animal cell is the ostrich egg (130-170 mm in diameter).

 The shape of animal cells is diverse.
 An animal cell can be oval, round, rod-shaped, concave, curved, or rectangular.
 The membrane-bound cell organelle- nucleus encloses the genetic material (DNA).

 The following are the cellular structure of animal cells with their functions:

 The outermost layer of animal cells is the cell membrane.
 The cell membrane function increases in animal cells due to the lack of cell walls.
 The cell membrane helps transport the material in and out of the cell and provides a protective covering for the cell organelles.

-The extrinsic proteins are loosely bound to the electrically charged phosphoryl group and intrinsic proteins.
-The intrinsic proteins are embedded inside the phospholipid bilayer.
+The extrinsic proteins loosely bind to the electrically charged phosphoryl group and intrinsic proteins.
+The intrinsic proteins embed inside the phospholipid bilayer.

 The gel-like substance inside the cell membrane is called cytoplasm.
 All the cell organelles lie inside the cytoplasm.
 The cytoplasm is composed of water, salts, and organic salts.
 Inside the cytoplasm, cellular growth, expansion, and activity by cell organelles occur.